Vyxal/Vyxal/documentation/UsingSBT.md

 # Using sbt

 This file is for documenting how to use the build tool [sbt](https://www.scala-sbt.org/) in this project and the different sbt tasks we've defined.
-This guide will likely be inconsistent in its capitalization of sbt/SBT.
-Sorry about that in advance.

-If you know how to use SBT and everything already, you can skip to the [Vyxal-specific stuff](#vyxal-specific-stuff).
+If you know how to use sbt and everything already, you can skip to the [Vyxal-specific stuff](#vyxal-specific-stuff).

 ## Installation